All Roane State locations will be closed on Monday, May 30 for Memorial Day.

 GIS has multi-disciplinary applications, therefore, employment opportunities are varied.
 Career opportunities include, federal, state and local government; public utilities, law enforcement, natural resources, parks and recreation, real estate, transportation, market analysis, defense and military.
 Many positions include field work along with office work.

 The GIS courses are offered in the evenings at the Oak Ridge Campus.

 Salary ranges vary widely depending on type of organization, previous work experience, and additional credentials of graduates.
 However, an entry-level salary of $30,000 - $35,000 can be anticipated in the local area.
 Salary can be expected to increase significantly along with work experience.

 Additional expenses include books and digital storage media (CD-ROMs, DVDs).
-Online students will need to have access to a computer that will run the GIS software and purchase a GPS unit.
+Online students will need to have access to a computer that will run the GIS software and optionally purchase a GPS unit.
 GPS units sufficient for coursework can be purchased for approximately $125.
 Timed licenses of the GIS software are available at no cost to students.

 Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
 View full non-discrimination policy.